pomdtr/tweety/README.md

 tweety install extension <dest-dir>
 ```

+Then go to `chrome://extensions/` in your browser, enable "Developer mode" and click on "Load unpacked".
+Then, select the directory where you extracted the extension.

-If you want to update these assets, you can use the `--overwrite` flag to overwrite the existing files:
+If you upgrade tweety, you'll need to use the `--overwrite` flag to also upgrade the extension assets:

 ```sh
 tweety install extension <dest-dir> --overwrite
 ```

-Then go to `chrome://extensions/` in your browser, enable "Developer mode" and click on "Load unpacked".
-Then, select the directory where you extracted the extension.

 You can install completions for your shell using the `tweety completion` command.